FrameworkComputer/linux-docs/Network-Diagnostic-Scripts/README.md

 - Will this tell me why my network is so slow?
 >Indirectly, yes.
 It can indicate items such as frequency, crowded wifi channels, among a number of other variables to examine.
 VPNs are a huge one.

+- Does this support Project Bluefin or Bazzite?
+>I have specific scripts in testing for these distros.
+We will be using Homebrew for them.
+Will update this repo when they are ready.